netgroup-polito/frog4-orchestrator/README_INSTALL.md

         mysql -u orchestrator -p orchestrator < db.sql

-- Change the the parameters used to connect to the database in [configuration/orchestrator.conf](configuration/orchestrator.conf):
+- Change the the parameters used to connect to the database in the configuration file:

         [db]
         # Mysql DB
         connection = mysql+pymysql://orchestrator:ORCH_DBPASS@127.0.0.1/orchestrator

-- Change all the templates inside the ``templates`` directory with the correct information.

 #### Run the orchestrator
 You can launch the orchestrator by executing the following script in the orchestrator root folder, optionally specifying the configuration file (example: conf/config.ini):

         python3 gunicorn.py [--d conf-file]

+#### Useful scripts
+You can find some helpful scripts inside the [scripts](scripts) folder.
+For example, if you need to clean all sessions and graphs currently stored in the database, you can launch the following script in the orchestrator root folder:

+        python3 -m scripts.clean_db_sessions

+The same applies for other similar scripts like [clean_domains_and_info](scripts/clean_domains_and_info.py) that will remove data related to the domains connected to the orchestrator from the database.
+You just need to replace "clean_db_sessions" with "clean_domains_and_info" in the previous command.